 Finally, while Chrome OS doesn’t have as many apps as Windows 10, Google has been kind enough to build Android app support into newer Chromebook machines like this one.
 That means that you can fire up the same apps that you use on your Android smartphone, along with a great selection of games that should run well on the Chromebook Pro’s hardware.

-Our Samsung Chromebook Pro full review
+Read our full Samsung Chromebook Pro review

-Best college laptop for Apple lovers
+The best for Apple lovers

 Why should you buy this: MacOS has one affordable model left, and it’s the MacBook Air